 If you are a parent of teens, you may be wondering how to keep them entertained while camping.
 It can be an enjoyable experience for the whole family, and teens will have fun as long as you and your family are prepared.
-In this post, we will give you some options on how to have a very successful camping with teenagers trip.
+This post will give you some options for a very successful camping with teenagers trip.

 What to do when camping with teenagers

-When you spend more time in the great outdoors, you quickly become acquainted with the local wildlife.
+When you spend more time outdoors, you quickly become acquainted with the local wildlife.
 Even if you are not travelling far from home, camping is a perfect opportunity for your teen to discover wildlife.

 2. Camping trips for teens – keep a wildlife journal